SURVIVAL SKILLS: Could You Survive The Open Ocean?

-You never know when you may be stranded in the ocean.
-Whether it be a plane crash, a sinking boat, or getting swept out to sea, the isolation of being stranded in the ocean can be a frightening experience.
+You’ll never know when your survival skills are needed and you may be stranded in the ocean.
+Whether it be a plane crash, a sinking boat, or getting swept out to sea, these survival tips we have for you today will definitely come in handy!

-Step 1: If the water is calm, then lie on your back.
+Step 1: If the water is calm, lie on your back.

-Step 3: Continue to lie like this until you are rescued or come within swimming distance of land.
+Step 3: Continue to lie like this until rescue comes or you’re within swimming distance of land.

 Step 1: If the water is rough, then lie face down in the water allowing your body to float.